-For the supported versions of each operating system, refer to Supported platforms.
+For the supported versions of each operating system, see Supported platforms.

 Syncplicity Admin Console

-This is the only management application that addresses the Syncplicity app or client on all the supported platforms.
+The Syncplicity Admin Console is the only management application that addresses the Syncplicity app or client on all supported platforms.

 You can monitor and manage each device that has a Syncplicity client or mobile application installed and is used to access your company’s Syncplicity account.
 These devices appear in the Manage Devices screen, which you can access by clicking admin in the console bar then devices.

 The Manage Devices page displays the device name, owner, type of device, the last time the device was online, and the version of the Syncplicity client.
 The columns are sortable.
-You can rename existing desktop devices in the account, or remove devices from the account.
+For an account you can rename desktop devices or remove devices.

-If using MobileIron or AirWatch to manage devices, you can still use the Manage Devices page to remote wipe and remove devices from the Syncplicity account.
-However, it is probably best to manage those devices from the MobileIron or AirWatch console.
+If using MobileIron or AirWatch to manage devices, you still can use the Manage Devices page to remote wipe and remove devices from the Syncplicity account.
+However, best practice is managing those devices via the MobileIron or AirWatch console.

-You can use VMWare AirWatch to manage the Syncplicity app for Android and iOS.
+You can use VMWare AirWatch and Microsoft Intune to manage the Syncplicity app for Android and iOS.
 This helps organizations give users access to corporate applications, data and resources from the devices of their choice.

-The Syncplicity app supports AirWatch native integration using App Configuration for Enterprise (ACE) and on Android using Android for Work.
+The Syncplicity app supports native integration on iOS using App Configuration for Enterprise (ACE) and on Android using Android for Work.
 App wrapping or SDK integration is not necessary.
-You can use your AirWatch Add Application wizard to add the Syncplicity app directly from the Apple App Store or Google Play.

 The Syncplicity app supports the following functions when managed by AirWatch or Intune using ACE or Android for Work or MobileIron using Android for Work: